lookit/lookit-docs/docs/source/tutorial-first-study.rst

 Using the frame documentation to learn more about frame-specific options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each frame you define on Lookit has to have a property called ``kind`` which says what kind of frame it is.
-If you look through your study JSON, you'll see that
+If you look through your study protocol, you'll see that

 * the ``exit-survey`` frame has kind ``exp-lookit-exit-survey``
 * the ``instructions`` frame has kind ``exp-lookit-instructions``